WarperSan/CSharp-Things/README.md

 # ConsoleUtils
 ### AskUser\<T>(string message, \[ConsoleColor color])
-Shows the given message in the given color and returns the valid user input of the given type.
+Displays the given message in the given color and returns the valid user input of the given type.

 ### ShowConsoleMessage(object message, \[bool useWriteLine], \[ConsoleColor messageColor])
-Shows the given message in the given color and skips a line if specified.
+Displays the given message in the given color and skips a line if specified.

 ### ShowMenu(string[] options, \[bool clearConsole], \[char updownChar], \[char sideChar])
-Shows a menu with the given options and returns the index of the selected option.
+Displays a menu containing the given options and returns the index of the selected option.

 # ArrayUtils
 ### IsSame\<T>(T[] array1, T[] array2)